morganmayday/tayen-core/archetypes/maven/mastermind.md

 -- What would I have to offer them to do what I want?

--- How strong are their convictions?
+-- Are their convictions stronger than mine?

-> note flag on "how strong"

 #### Aid Allies
 A first-level mastermind can help their allies succeed more effectively.
 They can use Read Someone to _help_ in skills they aren't trained in; since Read Someone is a primary skill for them, they will always be able to _help._